 Without formal succession planning and mentoring, the City risks decreased efficiency, effectiveness and quality of service delivery as new employees attempt to gain sufficient knowledge to perform the key aspects of their jobs.
-Recommendation:

 The City Manager should instruct all department directors to develop a comprehensive employee succession/mentoring plan for key functions/positions within their respective departments.
 Moreover, a significant component of a successful employee succession/mentoring plan is a having a regularly updated set of written policies and procedures for each of these key functions/positions.
 This recommendation is further emphasized in Finding 1.
-Correction Plan:

 Succession planning in its truest sense may be difficult to accomplish in the public sector given Personnel Rules, seniority considerations among bargaining units, etc; however, the human resources department (HRD) will continue to work with City departments on workforce planning and identification of key skills that must be maintained within the department.
 One of HRD's future initiatives is to develop a comprehensive succession planning program.
 However other foundational components are required before implementation, such as: the development of Citywide Values and Competencies aligned with career ladders.
 Once these components are in place, HRD can develop a robust succession planning program.
-Current Status: As we await the implementation of ERP core functions, Staff continues to carry out support work which includes the refinement of processes to improve recruitment and promotion practices; develop learning resources to support professional growth; create equity in the selection process to improve retention; and maintain a competitive classification and compensation plan.
-Report #09/10-01 Audit of the Human Resources Department Auditor Comment 3 - Training Issue No: 100 Date of Finding: 12/29/2009 Final Date of Completion 09/30/2020 Responsible Person 1 tasmith Tarlesha Smith Asst.
-City Manager/ Director of Human Resources Human Resources Responsible Person 2 karthurs Kerry Arthurs Administrative Supervisor Human Resources Correction Plan Status: Partially Implemented Finding Type: Deficiency Next Milestone Design and execution along with a launch date Milestone Date of Completion 05/31/2020 Department: Human Resources Audit Initiator Commission Audit Title: Report #09/10-01 Audit of the Human Resources Department Auditor Comment 3 - Training Issue / Observation Condition The City Auditors Office's (CAO's) review of the Human Resources Department's (HRD's) efforts to meet stakeholder needs and expectations revealed that they are not proactively seeking input from either internal or external customers to gauge user satisfaction with the quality and effectiveness of the services HRD provides.
+Current Status: Succession planning is still in the planning process as it was supposed to be included in Phase II of ERP.
+There is current department discussions of a possible implementation of this process outside of system, in absence of ERP.
+The rewriting project of all of the City job descriptions is now at 40% completion.
+Report #09/10-01 Audit of the Human Resources Department Auditor Comment 3 - Training Issue No: 100 Responsible Person 2 Date of Finding: 12/29/2009 Final Date of Completion 12/31/2020 Responsible Person 1 tasmith Tarlesha Smith Asst.
+City Manager/ Director of Human Resources Kerry Arthurs Human Resources Administrative Supervisor Correction Plan Status: Partially Implemented Finding Type: Deficiency Next Milestone Design and execution along with a launch date Next Milestone Design and execution along with a launch date karthurs Milestone Date of Completion 09/30/2020 Department: Human Resources Audit Initiator Commission Audit Title: Report #09/10-01 Audit of the Human Resources Department Auditor Comment 3 - Training Issue / Observation Condition The City Auditors Office's (CAO's) review of the Human Resources Department's (HRD's) efforts to meet stakeholder needs and expectations revealed that they are not proactively seeking input from either internal or external customers to gauge user satisfaction with the quality and effectiveness of the services HRD provides.
 Furthermore, HRD staff is not currently receiving customer service training, which is of paramount importance for a department that primarily exists to provide services to other departments within the government.
 Criteria:

-Under the Committee of Sponsoring Organizations (COSO) framework Information and Communication component 4.1 "Mechanisms that support information flow inside the organization", internal survey processes and component 4.2 "Mechanisms that support information flow outside the organization", external surveys are a standard element of the internal control outside. system.
+Under the Committee of Sponsoring Organizations (COSO) framework Information and Communication component 4.1 "Mechanisms that support information flow inside the organization", internal survey processes and component 4.2 "Mechanisms that support information flow outside the organization", external surveys are a standard element of the internal control system.

 Recommendation: The City Manager should require the Director of HRD to: 1.
 Develop and conduct an annual survey of job applicants and City employees to inquire about their level of satisfaction with the array of services provided by HRD.
-The survey results should be analyzed and used as a planning tool to promote and prioritize service delivery improvements. analyzed and used as a planning tool to promote and phontize service delivery improvements.
+The survey results should be analyzed and used as a planning tool to promote and prioritize service delivery improvements.
 2. Provide HRD staff with annual customer service training to ensure that staff responds to service requests with a customer focused approach.